heheshang/AuroraPlan/Rust for Rustaceans.md

 If many threads are involved, they all have to mediate sequential access to the underlying value, and there will be plenty of spinning while threads retry on failure.
-For simple operations that commute, rather than fail and retry just because another thread modified the value, we can tell the CPU what operation to perform on the atomic variable.
+- For simple operations that commute, rather than fail and retry just because another thread modified the value, we can tell the CPU what operation to perform on the atomic variable.
 It’ll then perform that operation on whatever the current value happens to be when the CPU eventually gets exclusive access.
-Think of an AtomicUsize that counts the number of 188 Chapter 10 operations a pool of threads has completed.
+Think of an AtomicUsize that counts the number of operations a pool of threads has completed.
 If two threads both complete a job at the same time, it doesn’t matter which one updates the counter first as long as both their increments are counted.
-The fetch methods implement these kinds of commutative operations.
+- The fetch methods implement these kinds of commutative operations.
 They perform a read and a store operation in a single step and guarantee that the store operation was performed on the atomic variable when it held exactly the value returned by the method.
 As an example, AtomicUsize::fetch_add(1, Ordering::Relaxed) never fails—it always adds 1 to the current value of the AtomicUsize, no matter what it is, and returns the value of the AtomicUsize precisely when this thread’s 1 was added.
-The fetch methods tend to be more efficient than compare_exchange because they don’t require threads to fail and retry when multiple threads contend for access to a variable.
+- The fetch methods tend to be more efficient than compare_exchange because they don’t require threads to fail and retry when multiple threads contend for access to a variable.
 Some hardware architectures even have specialized fetch method implementations that scale much better as the